 Another consideration is that it may be more difficult for in-house counsel to establish and maintain privilege because they are frequently called upon to provide business advice.
-This problem is exacerbated when information obtained in the internal investigation is shared by in- house counsel with auditors, accountants, underwriters and corporate officials not involved in defending the organization.
-The primary concern with waiver is that it could extend to civil litigation.
+This problem is exacerbated when information obtained in the internal investigation is shared by in- house counsel with auditors, accountants, underwriters and corporate officials not involved in defending the organization.12 The primary concern with waiver is that it could extend to civil litigation.13

 Outside counsel, because they are less familiar with the company's activities and personnel, may be more objective in assessing practices.
-The judgment of outside counsel experienced in defending government investigations also may be a valuable a company faced with asset to allegations of wrongdoing.
-Similarly, outside counsel mav be better acquainted with the subtle problems that often arise in the course of internal investigations.
+The judgment of outside counsel experienced in defending government investigations also may be a valuable company faced asset to a with allegations of wrongdoing.
+Similarly. outside counsel may be better acquainted with the subtle problems that often arise in the course of internal investigations.
 For example, they may be better able to avoid unfounded allegations of witness interference and obstruction of justice.
-Further, where the government perceives a conflict between the interests of a company's management and the interests of its employees, outside counsel also may have advantages in dealing with government investigators and prosecutors.
-The government is especially sensitive to the influence that management exercises over employees, and this tends to color the government's view of the conduct of in-house counsel.
+Further, where the government perceives a conflict between the interests of a company's management and the interests of its employees, outside counsel also may advantages in dealing with have investigators government and The government is prosecutors. especially sensitive to the influence that management exercises over employees, and this tends to color the government's view of the conduct of in-house counsel.